-During “The World’s Most Magical Celebration,” an 18-month event beginning October 1, 2021, honoring the 50th anniversary of Walt Disney World Resort, guests can step back in time by imagining themselves as one of the first to visit Magic Kingdom Park in October 1971.
-While some attractions and restaurants may have received fresh pixie dust over the years, these experiences deliver magic today just as they did 50 years ago.
+There’s nothing quite like visiting Magic Kingdom on its anniversary, October 1, where guests can step back in time by imagining themselves as one of the first to visit Magic Kingdom Park in October 1971.
+While some attractions and restaurants may have received fresh pixie dust over the years, these experiences deliver magic today just as they did over fifty years ago.
 Learn more below.

 Main Street, U.S.A.